 Can I use the CANNED PUMPKIN PIE MIX or do I have to use PUMPKIN PUREE?

 Pumpkin puree is the only way to go with these Pumpkin Chocolate Chip Cookies.
 You could try using the mix but it contains sugar and spices so it would be hard to know how to adjust the recipe to still get the same delicious results.

 What type of chocolate chips should I use in Pumpkin Chocolate Chip Cookies?

-Most bakery’s use semi-sweet chocolate chips in these cookies.
+Most bakeries use semi-sweet chocolate chips in these cookies.
 You can technically use either semi-sweet or milk chocolate, whatever you have will be fine.
-I personally like to mix half milk-chocolate chips, half semi-sweet chocolate chips in my cookies.
+I personally like to mix half milk chocolate chips, half semi-sweet chocolate chips in my cookies.

 How Many Cookies will this recipe make?

-The amount of cookies you get out of this recipe will depend on how big you make the cookies.
+The number of cookies you get out of this recipe will depend on how big you make the cookies.
 Using a regular 1 1/2 tbsp size cookie scoop you will get between around 5-6 dozen.
-Using a large cookie scoop like the cookies in the picture you will get more like 3 dozen.
+Using a large cookie scoop like the cookies in the picture you will get more, like, 3 dozen.

 Is there anything I can substitute if I can’t find pumpkin puree?

 One thing I have used in the past to substitute for pumpkin puree is butternut squash puree.
 If you are desperate you can roast or boil some butternut squash and then puree it.
 Substitute it at a 1:1 ratio.
 In this recipe, you would use 2 cups of butternut squash puree in place of the can of pumpkin puree.

 What Spices do I need to make Pumpkin Chocolate Chip Cookies?